Ranked #1 Children's Hospital by U.S. News & World Report

 By partnering with your family as key members of our treatment team, we can make a comprehensive assessment of your child's individual situation and provide critical tools to help your child lead a happy and fulfilling home, school and social life.

-In the Neuropsychology Program, clinical assessment is approached from a neurodevelopmental systems perspective which addresses:
+In the Neuropsychology Program at Boston Children's, clinical assessment is approached from a neurodevelopmental systems perspective which addresses:

 Our assessment strategy emphasizes the close relationship among: